 The best type of business structure to use when starting a US business is a Limited Liability Company (LLC).
 LLCs provide the most benefits in terms of liability protection and tax advantages, whilst being simpler and more affordable to form than a corporation.

-Specifically, a Delaware LLC is by far the most popular and beneficial offshore corporate entity to own in the US.
+Specifically, an offshore offshore Delaware company is by far the most popular and beneficial offshore corporate entity to own in the US.
 It offers the following advantages:

-A Wyoming LLC is another good choice which offers many of the same advantages.
+A Wyoming Offshore Company is another good choice which offers many of the same advantages.

 Forming a foreign-owned Limited Liability Company in the USA is a relatively simple process which can be undertaken by anyone.
 The exact process might vary slightly in each state, but the steps are generally as follows: